Putin supported the proposal of the Ministry of Digital Transformation to create a digital passport on smartphones | BLiTZ

 Putin supported the proposal of the Ministry of Digital Transformation to create a digital passport on smartphones

-The idea of the Ministry of Digital Development to develop a technology that allows, in some cases, to use a smartphone instead of a passport, was approved by Russian President Vladimir Putin.
-In this connection, on February 15, at a meeting with the government, the head of state instructed to develop a decree by May 1 that would legalize this possibility.
+Russian President Vladimir Putin, at a meeting with the government, supported the Ministry of Digital Development’s proposal to introduce a digital identity card on a smartphone instead of a paper document.

-During the meeting, Maksut Shadayev, head of the Ministry of Digital Development, spoke about the development of electronic services through which citizens can obtain digital rights, compulsory medical insurance policies and fan cards.
-He also noted that he would like Russia to develop a decree by May 1 that allows you to have a passport in the form of an electronic document on your smartphone.
+During the meeting, Maksut Shadayev, head of the Ministry of Digital Development, spoke about the development of digital services.
+According to him, they allow you to get a driver’s license, compulsory medical insurance policies and fan cards in electronic form, the website writes. kp.ru.
+In addition, the department is developing a technology that will allow in some cases to use a smartphone instead of a passport, writes RT.

-“Please, the sooner the better.
-Such digital services are in high demand.
-We need to speed up their implementation,” the president said.
+He explained that with the help of this technology, a photo from a biometric passport is loaded onto a smartphone.
+A QR code appears there, which can be checked through the public services website to find out the age or last name of the owner.

-Putin told how, at one of the recent events, a participant complained to him about the difficulties that people with disabilities, pensioners and children face when issuing fan cards.
+“In our understanding, in 80% of cases, you can use a smartphone instead of the original passport,” Shadayev is quoted by the TV channel.
+“360”.

 Earlier, on January 9, the press service of the Ministry of Digital Development announced that it was possible to issue an electronic compulsory medical insurance policy (OMI) at the State Services.
 You no longer need to carry a plastic or paper version with you.
 As clarified in the Ministry of Digital Transformation, in order to receive a policy, you only need a confirmed account on the State Services.